ShivamMehta161/CodeRangers-HaryanaPoliceHackathon2023/README.md

 ## Youtube Video Link

-Youtube video link for our idea explanation is as follows : https://youtu.be/X39dglL5Pnc?si=CjG3HBOGatcKl_YJ
+Video link for idea explanation is as follows : https://youtu.be/X39dglL5Pnc?si=CjG3HBOGatcKl_YJ

-### Positive Impact and SDG
+## Positive Impact and SDG
 - **Increased safety and well-being** : Anonymous reporting encourages youth to speak up about drug abuse in their communities, leading to quicker intervention and improved safety.
 - **Reduced risk of addiction**: AI-powered assessments and personalized resources empower youth to identify vulnerabilities and proactively address potential substance abuse issues.
 - **Boosted confidence and agency**: The platform enables youth to become active participants in combating drug abuse, fostering responsibility and a sense of community.